InitializeComponent and Loader Fallback

 2. Check whether the app calls .UseAvaloniaSourceGeneratedXaml().

-4. Inspect generated output under obj/... and confirm the class-backed partial includes AXSG-generated InitializeComponent.
+6. Inspect the build output for the AXSG IL weaving log or inspect generated output under obj/... and confirm the class-backed partial includes AXSG-generated initializer helpers.